02

 Crushing & sorting

-From the infeed lock, battery modules are fed into the first crusher and the material is further processed in the second crusher.
-Both crushers are constantly flushed with inert nitrogen gas during operation to avoid risk of fire.
+From the infeed lock, battery modules are fed into the first crusher and the material is further processed to the second crusher.
+Both crushers are constantly flushed with inert nitrogen gas during operation to avoid fire.
 From the crushing stage, the crushed battery material is transported to the drying stage to separate solid materials from liquids.

-The solid fraction is sorted by various mechanisms and at the end of the sorting stage, a number of material fractions can be collected in big bags.
-Our main product is black mass, but we recover and produce more than 10 fractions at this facility.
+The solid fraction is sorted by various mechanisms and at the end of the sorting stage, a number of material fractions can be collected.

 Burnt and damaged batteries